Data Protection: UK & EU Best Practices

 Frequently Asked Questions

-How can I find out what data a company holds on me?
+How can I find out what data an organisation holds about me?